HRAMF/chronicles_of_lance_and_loom/campaign_milestones/session_01_to_09.md

 **Dracorage Mythal (Foreshadowed Arc)**

-* Priscilla's visions and early omens point to dragonkind stirring in response to false sunfire.
+* Priscilla's visions and early omens point to dragonkind stirring unprovoked, a Dracorage without King-Killar star.
 * Future arc involves confronting the resurgence of this ancient, destabilizing magic.

 ---